l7mp/stunner/README.md

 * **Scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
   STUNner lets you deploy the entire WebRTC infrastructure into ordinary Kubernetes pods, thus [scaling the media plane](docs/SCALING.md) is as easy as issuing a `kubectl scale` command.
-Or you can use the built in Kubernetes horizontal autoscaler to *automatically* resize your workload based on demand.
+Better yet, you can use the built in Kubernetes horizontal autoscaler to *automatically* resize your workload based on demand.

 * **Minimal client-side configuration.** STUNner comes with a built-in [authentication service](https://github.com/l7mp/stunner-auth-service) that can be used to generate time-windowed